gempesaw/writing/drafts/ios-appium-proxy.md

     $ bin/browsermob-proxy

 At this point, you can set up the proxy settings on the real iOS device.
-Open up Settings -> General -> TODO TODO TODO -> Wireless, and then tap the connection you're using for the internet.
-This should open up the advanced settings for that connection, and at the bottom of that view you can set a Manual proxy.
+Open up Settings -> Wi-Fi, and then tap the connection you're using for the internet.
+This should open up the advanced settings for that connection, and at the bottom of that view you should choose to set a `Manual` proxy.

 The HOST will be the address of your proxy server, in my case wherever I'm running Browsermob Proxy.
 You can use ifconfig/ipconfig to get the